marioportillohernaiz/Neural-Network-ANN/README.md

 <img style="width: 300px; height: auto" src="https://user-images.githubusercontent.com/111706273/227553191-abaa6d57-d9e3-4cd2-99b5-c08a50fa054a.png">
 <p>The way these rows where selected was using “formatting” tools in the Excell Data Sheet.
 After removing a large number of incorrect formatted values or outliers (such as the temperature being 180°C – which is unreasonable) I used the z-score method to remove any other outliers.
 The formula used is:</p>
 <p><strong> z=(x-mean)/std_deviation</strong>.</p>
 <p>Which calculates the distance and mean in standard deviation units.
-A value greater than a threshold is considered an outlier, such as 3 standard deviations from the mean.</p>
-<p>After removing all the outliers, we can visualize cleaner graphs, such as:</p>
+A value greater than a threshold is considered an outlier, such as 3 standard deviations from the mean.
+After removing all the outliers, we can visualize cleaner graphs, such as:</p>
 <img style="width: 300px; height: auto" src="https://user-images.githubusercontent.com/111706273/227554005-cb6cd8b5-180e-48cc-897c-054a86bbbe4d.png">
 <p>Our whole dataset would now look like this:</p>
 <img style="width: 300px; height: auto" src="https://user-images.githubusercontent.com/111706273/227554080-418c3d74-5ed2-49ed-8e16-d328d1e1768f.png">